 Featured in the Film

 Jennifer Reeder is the nineteenth-century women’s history specialist at the Church of Jesus Christ of Latter-day Saints Church History department.
 She earned her PhD in American history from George Mason University with an emphasis in women and religious history, and memory and material culture.
 She has compiled books containing the words of Latter-day Saint women, including At the Pulpit: 185 Years of Discourses of Latter-day Saint Women and Witness of Women: Firsthand Experiences and Testimonies of the Restoration.
 She has also worked with Better Days 2020, an organization celebrating and educating the public about Utah woman suffrage from 1870 to today.

-Mia Love is a former City Council member and Mayor of Saratoga Springs, Utah.
+Mia B. Love is a former City Council member and Mayor of Saratoga Springs, Utah.
 In 2014, Mia was the first female black Republican elected to the U.S. Congress representing the great State of Utah.
 She is currently a CNN Correspondent and enjoys speaking around the country encouraging Americans to get involved in their communities.
-Mia is a wife, a mother of three children, and a proud American.
+A member of the Church of Jesus Christ of Latter-day Saints, Love is a wife, a mother of three children, and a proud American.